 In preparation for paving, city landscapers will come through the neighborhood and trim the trees, so the milling and paving equipment don’t damage the trees by tearing off the branches.

-City staff will be paving the streets shown on the map during the week(s) of August 27 through September 6, 2018.
-On August 27, the streets will be milled and prepped for paving, then clean-up and finally hot asphalt paving will commence.
-The city will pave all the cul-de-sacs first and then the main line streets, such as Weir Road and Citation Drive.
-Dapplegrey Loop will take two days to pave.
+City staff will be paving the streets beginning on or around July 1, 2019, weather dependent.
+Streets will be milled and prepped for paving, then clean-up and finally hot asphalt paving will commence.
+The city will pave all the cul-de-sacs first and then the main line streets.

-The exact schedule is weather-dependent.
-Work will begin at 7 am and finish no later than 5 pm each day.
 Traffic lanes will be flagged and remain open to local traffic.
 The city will complete the project as quickly as possible and work to minimize inconvenience, but there will be occasional delays.
-Watch for barricades that will indicate “No Parking” and will be dated.
+Watch for barricades, with work dates, indicating “No Parking.”

 The city’s priority is to ensure all property owners can get in and out of their driveways.
 Mail delivery and garbage pick-up will not be interrupted.
-If you have a special; deliveries, project(s) or need(s), please do not hesitate to contact me and I can help accommodate your needs with our schedule.
+If you have special deliveries, project(s) or need(s), please contact Public Works for help accommodating special scheduling needs.